 Example: My site’s domain is startbloggingonline.com – but if I had built my site on blogger, it would be startbloggingonline.blogger.com.
 That’s much harder for people to remember, right?
 Plus, search engines tend not to rank sub-domains as well so you could miss out on a whole lot of traffic.

 - You won’t look as professional – If your goal is to get covered in the press, make money or become a well-known blogger, it’s going to be much harder on a platform that looks cheap and rented.

 - You’ll have fewer designs to choose from – You don’t want a bland, boring, generic look – do you?
 WordPress has HUNDREDS of themes to consider for your site designed by the community – other sites have a couple dozen.

 - Want to add features?
 Too bad! – If you ever want to add a photo gallery, install a forum or even just filter spam better, you’re out of luck –but WordPress has thousands of blog plugins to choose from.

 And maybe most importantly…

 - You have NO control over your OWN blog – When your blog is hosted on someone else’s site, they own it – not you.
 If they decide your blog doesn’t fit their policies, they can remove you without any warning, sending all your hard work down the drain.

 I understand – I was there once, too.
 If you really don’t have $3 – $8 a month to put towards your blog (and that’s really all it takes!) starting with a free option might make sense.

 But if you have ANY plans to grow a popular, money-making blog, “free blog platforms” definitely isn’t the way to go.
-If you’ve changed your mind, go back to my homepage or get your blog online right away.
+If you've changed your mind, go back to my homepage to get your blog online right away.